byxzESC/03-password-generator/README.md

 ## Description

     This password generator is for employee with access to sensitive data.
     It randomly generate a password that meets certain criteria user wants.
     It could create a strong password that provides great security.

+    Passwords this generator create are between 8 to 128 characters.
+    Characters included are uppercase and lowercase letters, numbers, and special characters.

 Github Repo: https://github.com/byxzESC/03-password-generator